dkanada/frost/README.md

 [<img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="90">](https://f-droid.org/packages/com.dkanada.icecons)

-Icecons includes support for Trebuchet, KISS, Nova, Apex, Holo, ZenUI, ADW, and many more launchers.
+Frost includes support for Trebuchet, KISS, Nova, Apex, Holo, ZenUI, ADW, and many more launchers.
 There are about **300 icons** as well as a few **4K wallpapers** included.
-Submitting icon requests helps a lot, but maintaining the project as you may imagine takes a lot of time and effort so please be patient about adding new icons or contribute some yourself.
+Submitting icon requests helps a lot, but maintaining the project as you may imagine takes a lot of time and effort so please be patient about adding new icons.
+Contributions for new icons are always welcome and no experience with programming is necessary.

 <img src='https://raw.githubusercontent.com/dkanada/frost/master/metadata/en-US/screenshots.png'>